Testing the isotropy of high energy cosmic rays using spherical needlets: Needlet based test procedure and other anisotropy tests

 \subsection{Two-point correlation test and nearest neighbour test}

-When dealing with one dimensional data, one can compare every test procedure to the well known benchmark Kolmogorov-Smirnov or Cramér-von Mises tests, which are based on the empirical distribution function of the sample.
+When dealing with one-dimensional data, one can compare every test procedure to the well-known benchmark Kolmogorov--Smirnov or Cram\' {e}r--von Mises tests, which are based on the empirical distribution function of the sample.
 In higher dimensions (here on the sphere), there is no natural order relation that allows to consider such approaches.
 For sake of comparison, we have run some simulations on two different tests found in the astronomical literature.